-One way to take the edge off a challenging divorce process is to video-conference with a financial mediator.
-The mediator will help you both disclose, document, characterize as community or separate and divide your assets and debt, help you understand the financial impact of various child and/or spousal support decisions and help you each prepare a divorce financial plan that will project your expected income and expenses well into the future.
+One way to take the edge off a challenging divorce process is to video-conference with a divorce financial specialist.
+The financial specialist will help you both disclose, document, characterize as community or separate and divide your assets and debt, help you understand the financial impact of various child and/or spousal support decisions and help you each prepare a divorce financial plan that will project your expected income and expenses well into the future.

 How would you go about doing this?

-Usually the first step is to discuss your divorce process options with the mediator in a video-conference meeting to decide which divorce process will work best for the two of you.
-The mediator will invite each of you by email to join a Zoom video-conference from different locations.
-Click a link in the email and you would enter the video-conference room with the mediator – who would discuss the benefits and challenges of various divorce process options.
-If you agree on which way to go, the mediator will connect you with whatever resources you will need whether you choose to do-it-yourself, litigate, mediate or Collaborate.
+Usually the first step is to discuss your divorce process options in a video-conference meeting to decide which divorce process will work best for the two of you.
+The financial specialist will invite each of you by email to join a Zoom video-conference from different locations.
+Click a link in the email and you would enter the video-conference room in the cloud to discuss the benefits and challenges of various divorce process options.
+If you agree on which way to go, the divorce financial specialist will connect you with whatever resources you will need whether you choose to do-it-yourself, litigate, mediate or Collaborate.

-If you choose divorce mediation, the financial mediator who is a CPA will email you a list of documents to compile, scan and upload to a secure portal in the cloud from which the mediator will download and review your documents and then input your information into sophisticated real-time, tax-effected divorce financial planning software.
-The financial mediator then tentatively characterizes your assets and debt as to community or separate, places initial values on your property and debt and then schedules usually three two-hour 3-way video-conference meetings with you and your spouse.
-The mediator will invite each of you by email to join each video-conference by clicking on the link in the email at the calendared date and time.
-In the video-conference meeting room, everyone will be able to see and hear each other and also view the financial mediator’s shared computer screen.
+If you want help with your Declarations of Disclosure, the financial specialist who is a CPA and CDFA will provide you a link to download a list of documents to compile, scan and upload to a secure portal from which the specialist will access and review your documents and input your information into sophisticated real-time, tax-effected divorce financial planning software.
+The financial specialist then tentatively characterizes your assets and debt as to community or separate, places initial values on your property and debt and then schedules three two-hour 3-way video-conference meetings with you and your spouse.
+The specialist will invite each of you by email to join each video-conference by clicking on the link in the email at the calendared date and time.
+In the video-conference meeting room, everyone will be able to see and hear each other and also view the financial specialist’s shared computer screen.

-Over the three two-hour meetings, the financial mediator will facilitate a discussion of each separate property and debt in order and help you come to agreement as to what property your own and what debt you owe, whether each is community or separate, the value of each and how to divide.
+Over the three two-hour meetings, the financial specialist will facilitate a discussion of each asset and debt and help you come to agreement as to what property your own and what debts you owe, whether each is community or separate, the value of each and how to divide.
 Here are some examples of the financial mediator’s shared computer screen on asset and debt division visible by you and your spouse: